Maximal variation of linear systems

 Conversely, suppose that $\varphi _{|H}$ is injective.
 Let $G\in R_{d-1}$ such that $x_0G=0$ in $R_d$: there exist linear forms $L_0,\ldots ,L_n$ such that $x_0G=\sum L_iF'_i$.
 This implies that the restrictions $\bar{L}_i$ of $L_i$ to $H$ satisfy $\varphi _{|H}(\bar{L}_0,\ldots ,\bar{L}_n)=0$, hence $\bar{L}_i=0$ for all $i$.
 Therefore $L_i=b_ix_0$ for some scalars $b_i$, so that $G=\sum b_iF'_i$ is zero in $R_{d-1}$.

 \emph{Remarks}$.-$ 1) Propositions \ref{double} and \ref{hyper} have the following curious consequence.
-The hypersurface $B$ embeds into $X$; under the hypotheses of Proposition \ref{double}, \emph{the linear system $\abs{\pi ^*\O_{\P}(1)}$ has maximal variation if and only if its restriction to $B$ has maximal variation}.
+The hypersurface $B$ embeds into $X$; under the hypotheses of Proposition \ref{double}, \emph{$\pi ^*\O_{\P}(1)$ has maximal variation if and only if its restriction to $B$ has maximal variation}.
 I don't know a direct proof of this equivalence.